OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/01-introduction.rst

 framework and the aeroacoustics model is implemented as a submodule of AeroDyn (:cite:`aa-MoriartyHansen:2005`).

-The set of models is described in Section 2 and exercised on the noise estimate of the International Energy Agency (IEA) land-based reference wind turbine in Section 3.
-In Section 3, we also show a comparison to results obtained running the noise models implemented at the Technical University of Munich.
-The report closes with conclusions, an outlook on future work, and appendices, where the input files to OpenFAST are presented.
+The set of models is described in :numref:`AA-noise-models` and exercised on the noise estimate of the International Energy Agency (IEA) land-based reference wind turbine in :numref:`AA-model-verification`.
+In :numref:`AA-model-verification`, we also show a comparison to results obtained running the noise models implemented at the Technical University of Munich.
+This documentation closes with conclusions, an outlook on future work, and appendices, where the input files to OpenFAST are presented.

 ..
 [1]
    https://github.com/OpenFAST/openfast